 Julian Dowdeswell, PhD

 Julian Dowdeswell is a glaciologist working on the form and flow of glaciers and ice caps and their response to climate change, as well as the links between former ice sheets and the marine geological record using a variety of satellite, airborne and shipborne geophysical tools.
 In a career spanning almost 40 years, he has taught at the universities of Aberystwyth, Bristol and Cambridge; he continues to teach physical geography at Cambridge University.
-He has been director of the Scott Polar Research Institute, including its Polar Museum, for almost 20 years.
+He was director of the Scott Polar Research Institute, including its Polar Museum, for almost 20 years and retired in 2021.
 He is also a Brian Buckley Fellow in polar science at Jesus College.